Component testing in practice

 UserListTest doesn't have visibility of UserRow.

 However, UserRow might itself be a complex component—it might fetch further user data, or have side effects that aren't relevant to our test.
-Removing that variability will make your tests more helpful, especially as the components you want to test get more complex and more intertwined with their dependencies.
+Removing that variability makes your tests more helpful, especially as the components you want to test get more complex and more intertwined with their dependencies.

 Fortunately, you can use Vitest to mock out certain imports, even if your test doesn't use them directly, so that any code that uses them is provided with a simple or known version: